jakewilliami/scripts/julia/Other/advent_of_code/2020/README.md

 # Benchmarking Results (Julia)

+None of these are necessarily "highly optimised".
+Some of them I have optimised a little; others I have simply got working.
+Oftentimes, I prefer a one-line solution using `Base` functions rather than writing my own, optimise(d|able) functions.
+That said, here are some results.

 Day | Time | Memory | Allocations | Name
 --- | --- | --- | --- | ---
 1.1 | 1.614 ms | 306.53 KiB | 18724 | Report Repair